 Shortly thereafter, I joined Morgan Stanley as a traditional Financial Advisor and built a small book of business over several years.
 I was recruited by Charles Schwab in 2010 and joined with the promise that I would be “making more money and working fewer hours.”
 While true, the sales culture and the high churn rate made me miserable.
 This was when I began to realize the importance of financial expertise and fiduciary responsibility.

 I quit my job in 2012 after getting accepted to the UCLA Anderson School of Business.
 I studied Investment Management and immersed myself in the academic world of finance.
-While there, I completed a yearlong graduate research project studying the feasibility of passive investing and risk-weighting for retail investors.
+While there, I completed a year-long graduate research project studying the feasibility of passive investing and risk-weighting for retail investors.
 I wrote a whitepaper detailing the findings of these studies, which ultimately led to the creation of Bull Oak Capital.

 I started Bull Oak Capital in San Diego in March 2014.
 The firm was created to fill a much-needed void: better wealth management services to the mass affluent.
 I wanted to create a fiduciary investment advisory firm specializing in smarter money management and comprehensive financial planning.